dotlang/language/README.md

 - You can catch errors using `if` statement: `if (Error.isSet()) ... `.
 - You can silence an error using: `Error.reset()`.
 - You can use `defer` keyword (same as what golang has) to define code that must be executed upon exitting current method.
+- You can check output of a function in defer (`defer result>0`) to do a post-condition check.

 ###Anonymous function/class